How to Respond to Peer Review

 | Reject | Submission declined | Incorporate feedback and submit to another journal |

-Key mindset: Minor/Major Revision is not a rejection.
+Key insight: Minor/Major Revision is not a rejection.
 It means the reviewers are willing to publish your work if you make the changes.
 Fewer than 5% of first submissions are accepted outright, so receiving a revision request should be taken positively.

-How Do You Handle a Revision?
+How Do You Respond to a Revision Request?

 Step 1: Process Your Emotions